sadiqqasimzade/factorio-blueprint/readme.md

 # Factorio Blueprint Generator

-This web aplication converts images into display using lamps or tiles using bricks.App uses React/Typescript so works mostly stable and fast.You can also install it and run offline anytime.
+This web aplication converts images into display with lamps or tiles using bricks .
+App is builded with React/Typescript so works mostly stable and fast.You can also install it and run offline anytime.

 The purpose of this project is to make factories more beautiful without needing other tools.
-You can resize images, change the colors of individual pixels or create your own pixel art on 1 site and it can also work offline.
+You can resize images, change the colors of individual pixels or create your own pixel art in one place.

 [Link to app](https://factorio-blueprint.netlify.app)